neven-mikleus/PlayGround/BlockChain/README.md

 Node.JS

 ### Install steps:
-1. copy all file into one folder
+1. copy all files from BlockChain folder into one folder
-2. run node install
+2. run npm install
 3. run Node.exe RunAndTestBlockChain.js

 that's it!